 Secrecy Unveiled: The Manhattan Project Goes Public

-News of the detonation of an atomic bomb over Hiroshima on August 6th, 1945 stunned the world.
+News of the bombing of Hiroshima on August 6, 1945 stunned the world.
 Never before had a weapon of such destructive proportions been used upon an enemy population with such devastating effect.
-The idea that a single, nuclear bomb could put an end to the greatest conflict the world has ever known ushered in a new era of modern warfare and completely changed the course of history forever.

 Naturally, many ordinary Americans were curious.
 Newspapers across the United States and the world were filled with stories that speculated on the potential of this new, "atomic" technology.
 Many wondered how the United States had come to develop the world's first nuclear weapon.
 How long did it take the government to develop this technology?
 Why was it kept secret?
 Who worked on the project?
 Where were the bombs built?